subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 Updating a configuration is a signable event.
 That means it is an on-chain update that requires transaction fees to be paid (in kSQT).

-Click Managed Controllers and then select Create an Account.
+Click `Managed Controllers` and then select `Create an Account`.
 This adds an account that you will need to fund with some tokens.
-Then set the account to Active.
+Then set the account to `Active`.

 ![Add Controller](/assets/img/add_controller.png)